Kitchen Renovation Ideas for Chicago

-Most kitchen design experts agree that you need a ‘work triangle’ between the sink, fridge and stove (above).These are the appliances you will use the most and you need an unbroken walk, of 3.5–4.5 metres, between them.
+Most kitchen design experts agree that you need a ‘work triangle’ between the sink, fridge, and stove (above).These are the appliances you will use the most and you need an unbroken walk, of 3.5–4.5 meters, between them.
 Here are some examples of kitchen layouts:

 This is suitable for small or narrow rooms, especially in terraces or semis.
 Thus, there will be a lack of bench space, but adding a roll-away chopping block can help.